allThingsOps/ato-teamcity/README.md

 ## Persisting your database

-ATO TeamCity Server(R) provides a different range of [persistence options](https://TeamCity Server.io/topics/persistence).
-This contanier uses *AOF persistence by default* but it is easy to overwrite that configuration in a `docker-compose.yaml` file with this entry `command: /opt/allthingsops/scripts/TeamCity Server/run.sh --appendonly no`.
-Alternatively, you may use the `ato-teamcity_AOF_ENABLED` env variable as explained in [Disabling AOF persistence](https://github.com/allthingsops/containers/blob/main/allthingsops/TeamCity Server#disabling-aof-persistence).
+ATO TeamCity Server(R) provides a different range of [persistence options](https://allthingsops.io/topics/persistence).
+This contanier uses *AOF persistence by default* but it is easy to overwrite that configuration in a `docker-compose.yaml` file with this entry `command: /opt/allthingsops/scripts/ato-teamcity/run.sh --appendonly no`.
+Alternatively, you may use the `ato-teamcity_AOF_ENABLED` env variable as explained in [Disabling AOF persistence](https://github.com/allthingsops/containers/blob/main/allthingsops/ato-teamcity#disabling-aof-persistence).

 If you remove the container all your data will be lost, and the next time you run the image the database will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

-For persistence you should mount a directory at the `/allthingsops` path.
+For persistence you should mount a directory at the `/allThingsOps` path.
 If the mounted directory is empty, it will be initialized on the first run.

 ```console
 docker run \